Simulating realistic self-interacting dark matter models including small and large-angle scattering: Hybrid scheme for angle dependence

 where $\Theta(\theta)$ is the Heaviside function.
 The splitting is also illustrated by the dark and light shaded regions in Fig.~\ref{fig: Moeller differential cross section} for two typical values $\theta_{\mathrm{c}}=0.1$ and $0.3$.
 In the following we refer to the range $\theta_{\mathrm{c}}<\theta<\uppi-\theta_{\mathrm{c}}$ as `large-angle' and to the ranges $\theta\leq\theta_{\mathrm{c}}$ or $\theta\geq \uppi-\theta_{\mathrm{c}}$ as `small-angle' regimes, noting that deflection angles close to $\uppi$ are also considered as being `small' for identical particles.\footnote{For the case of distinguishable particles, as e.g.\ for Rutherford scattering, a simpler splitting according to $\theta\leq\theta_{\mathrm{c}}$ (fSIDM) and $\theta>\theta_{\mathrm{c}}$ (rSIDM) is used.
 In the following we focus on the more relevant case of identical particles for brevity.
 The appropriate replacements in the angle-intervals are understood to be applied implicitly when considering Rutherford scattering (for certain test set-ups discussed below), while we assume identical particles in all other cases.}

 Since the critical angle $\theta_{\mathrm{c}}$ is a purely technical parameter, all physical quantities should be independent of its choice, and we check this explicitly for all our results below.
 Theoretically, we expect this is the case provided $\theta_{\mathrm{c}}$ is chosen small enough such that the small-angle effective description underlying the fSIDM approach can be applied.
-As we see later on, the appropriate size of $\theta_{\mathrm{c}}$ depends on characteristics of the set-up, such as the DM density and the considered time interval.
-We quantify the validity range of the hSIDM scheme in Sect.~\ref{subsec: Theory Deflection problem}, employing a test set-up that can be described analytically.
+As we see later on, the appropriate size of $\theta_{\mathrm{c}}$ depends on characteristics of the set-up, such as the characteristic dynamical time and the considered time interval, in addition to the angle dependence of the cross section itself.
+We quantify the validity range for the choice of $\theta_{\mathrm{c}}$ within the hSIDM scheme in Sect.~\ref{subsec: Theory Deflection problem}, employing a test set-up that can be described analytically.
+In addition, we point to Sect.~\ref{subsec: Rutherford and Moeller scattering implementation} for a discussion of requirements constraining the choice of $\theta_{\mathrm{c}}$ within typical simulation set-ups, and to Sect.~\ref{subsec: hSIDM implementation performance} for a demonstration of the performance gain of the hybrid scheme compared to a direct implementation of angular dependence.